15 Ways to Celebrate the Season Just South of Indy

 Christmas at the Farm

 Hop in the car and head to Christmas at the Farm on Dec.
-16 for a drive-thru experience with a light show set to music, holiday characters and hot chocolate.
-If you can't make it that day, the drive-thru light show will stay open through Dec.
-31, just without the holiday characters and hot chocolate.
+14 from 6 to 9 p.m. for a drive-thru experience with a light show set to music, holiday characters, Santa and hot chocolate.
 There is no cost, but they will be accepting non-perishable food items to donate to Johnson County Senior Services.
-Another great drive-thru experience on Dec.
-16 is the Festival of Lights and Live Nativity in Bargersville with decorated homes, photos with Santa, carolers and more.
+The light show will also be open (without characters and hot chocolate) Dec.
+15 through Jan.
+1 from 6 to 10 p.m.

 Christmas Acres